10 Reasons Why The UK Gambling Industry Keeps Growing

 Betting online or in any other form is recommended only when it’s done for fun and in moderation.

-But the industry actively promotes more wagering, resulting in consequences on people’s lives.
+However, the industry actively promotes more wagering, resulting in consequences on people’s lives.
 Addiction can lead to unhealthy relationships, disrupted families and financial problems.

 An Industry That Won’t Stop Growing